AnasMSN/PhoneLM-extended/README.md

 We fine-tuned our model on the DroidCall datasets to quip the model with the capability to operate Android phones.
 We have provided an instance for fine-tuning on DroidCall, you can also use your own way to fine-tune.

-First download the [DroidCall](https://huggingface.co/mllmTeam/DroidCall) dataset, move the data file to a directory `train_datasets_DroidCall` as followed:
+First, download the [DroidCall](https://huggingface.co/mllmTeam/DroidCall) dataset and rename it to `train_datasets_DroidCall`.
+The dataset structure is as follows:
 ```
 train_datasets_DroidCall/
 └── DroidCall_code_short.jsonl
 ```
-Note that `DroidCall_code_short.jsonl` has a short prompt while `DroidCall_code.jsonl` has a more detailed prompt.

 **Train**